The spin measurement of MAXI J1348-630 using the Insight-HXMT data: Observations and Data Reduction

 \section{Observations and Data Reduction}

 \textit{Insight-HXMT}, China's first X-ray astronomical satellite, can not only perform wide-band, large-field X-ray sky survey, but also study black holes, neutron stars and other high-energy celestial bodies with short timescale variability and wide-band energy spectrum.
 Meanwhile, it is a highly sensitive all-day gamma-ray burst monitor.
 It was successfully launched on June 15, 2017.
 MAXI J1348-630 was observed regularly with \textit{Insight-HXMT} from 2019 January 27 to July 29.
 There were two significant outbursts during this period: the first outburst lasted four months and the source showed all four typical spectral states.
 And the second one started in May.
 We select the observations from the beginning of the first outburst for spin analysis in this work.
 In this period, all of the observations enabling access to spectra products for analysis have been applied to preliminary data analysis, as described in the Sec~\ref{pre}.
 The exposure time and the flux for each spectra are listed in Table~\ref{tab:1}.
-The X-ray flux (2-20 keV) is calculated with the flux command in XSPEC.
+The unabsorbed 0.001–100 keV disk luminosity was obtained by the flux.
 Taking the BH mass at $8M_{\odot}$ and a distance of 2.2kpc \citep{chauhanMeasuringDistanceBlack2021}.
-We also calculated the Eddington-scaled disk luminosity $\mathrm{L(L_{edd})}$ and $\mathrm{L_{edd}}=1.5\times10^{38}(M/M_{\odot})$.
+We also calculated the Eddington-scaled disk luminosity $\mathrm{L(L_{edd})}$ and $\mathrm{L_{edd}}=1.3\times10^{38}(M/M_{\odot})$.
+According to \citet{dunnGlobalStudyBehaviour2011}, most of the transition from the power-law-dominated to disc-dominated states (disk fraction>80\%) occurs between 10\% and 30\% $\mathrm{L_{Edd}}$.
+The results we have obtained are consistent with this.
+However, considering that the distances we used are at the lower end of the possible range, it is possible to obtain a higher luminosity.
 For convenience, we will refer to use SP1-SP10 as shorthand for the 10 spectra.
 There are some spectra at the beginning of the observations where the reflection features are not obvious, see Figure~\ref{fig:com}.
 So finally 6 good spectra (SP5-SP10) with clearly reflective features were selected for the spin measurement.
 Of these, SP5-SP6 is in HIMS; SP7-SP8 is in SIMS and SP9-SP10 is in HSS \citep{zhangPeculiarDiskBehaviors2022}.
 We obtained the daily averaged light curve from \textit{MAXI}/GSC \citep{matsuokaMAXIMissionISS2009}, and all of the selected \textit{Insight-HXMT} observation dates are marked with vertical lines in Figure~\ref{fig:HR}.

 We followed the recommendations given by the \textit{Insight-HXMT} team and the standard procedures for individual instruments.
 Data pipelines and tools using \textit{Insight-HXMT} Data Analysis Software (HXMTDAS) v2.05.
 The \textit{Insight-HXMT} spectra are extracted from cleaned event files filtered by good time intervals (GTIs).
 The GTIs recommended by pipeline are intervals when (1) elevation angle greater than 10 degrees; (2) geomagnetic cut-off rigidities greater than 8 GeV; (3) satellite not in SAA and spaced 300 seconds near SAA; (4) pointing deviation to the source less than 0.04 degrees.
 Multiple short exposures on the same day are merged with $\mathtt{addspec}$ to increase the signal-to-noise ratio.
 All data were grouped to achieve at least 100 photons per energy bin using the FTOOLS command $\mathtt{grppha}$.
 Then, we add a $1\%,2\%,2\%$ system uncertainty to LE, ME and HE spectra, respectively, to account for the instrument uncertainty.
 For spectral analysis, we use data in energy bands of 2.1-10 keV, 10-30 keV, and 30-50 keV for LE, ME, and HE, respectively.
 The background dominates the spectra at higher energies (Figure~\ref{fig:back}).